 - Students can apply to complete this programme full-time over one year (September to September) or part-time over two years.

-- Part-time students will take one taught module per semester, over 4 semesters.
+- Part-time students will take one taught module per semester (in addition to the Skills mini-module), over 4 semesters.

-- Each module will consist of 10 2hour seminars.
+- Each module (except Skills) will consist of 10 2hour seminars.

-- Each module will be assessed through two short assignments (20%) and one research essay of 4500 words (80%), or equivalent.
+- Each module (except Skills) will be assessed through one short assignment (20%) and one research essay (80%), or equivalent.

 - During the second semester and over the summer full-time students will work independently on a dissertation of approximately 15000 words, supervised by a member of staff.
 The dissertation carries 30 ECTS.